• >

 • Hotel accommodation where a stay of one or more nights is necessary

-• Two phone calls or emails
+• Communication (eg. phone calls or emails)

 What about compensation?

-If your flight lands more than three hours after the arrival time on your ticket, you could be entitled to compensation of up to €600.
+If your flight lands more than three hours after the arrival time on your ticket, you could be entitled to compensation of more than £500.

 Airlines must offer assistance until they can get you to your destination, but your right to compensation only applies if the cause of the delay is within the airline's control.